nucypher/nucypher/docs/source/staking/stake_initialization.rst

 .. note::

-    Currently only trezor hardware wallets are supported by the CLI directly.
+    For hardware wallets, only trezor is currently supported by the CLI directly.
     Ledger functionality can be achieved through clef.